 - Legumes – Legumes make up a large portion of our food pantry.
 Beans, peas and lentils are the richest source of vegetable protein, as well as a good source of fiber, calcium, and iron.
 Aside from using legumes in the usual manner, legumes can also be ground into an alternative flour source, sprouted for a fresh vegetable source, or made into spreads such as hummus.
 To learn more about why having a protein in your shtf diet is essential, click here.

 - Fruit trees – Having wild fruit trees in abundance not only provide edible food for humans and livestock, but they also attract needed pollinators such as bees and hummingbirds.
 The crab apple tree, mayhaw tree, mulberry tree, pear tree, persimmon tree and plum tree offer food for animals such as the deer, quail, goose, pheasant, and turkey.
 Most of the fruit from these trees can be dehydrated or made into tasty jams, jellies, and fillings for pies.
 Further, look into finding the dwarf-variety of fruit trees.
-There are many varieties of very small fruit trees now, including semi-dwarf, dwarf, dwarf, mini, and colonade trees.
+There are many varieties of very small fruit trees now, including semi-dwarf, dwarf, and colonade trees.
 It would seem that you can grow fruit just about anywhere, but there are some catches to it.
 For instance, you will need more than one fruit tree variety to produce fruit.
 Also, you need to look into what zone you are living in to ensure the fruit trees can grow there.
 Fruit trees can also be grown in a greenhouse – if you have sufficient ceiling height and space.
 Some people put them in large pots on wheels, to move them in and out.
 Others plant them in the ground in the greenhouse.

 - Grains – Grains are essential to any pantry; they can be ground into flours, added to stretch meals or made into delicious cereals.
 Start growing the easy to grow grains and learn how to incorporate them into your favorite recipes.
 Growing grains such as wheat, spelt, oats, rice, amaranth, buckwheat, barley, millet, and rye in your backyard doesn’t require any special machinery, and you may be surprised at how little space it takes to grow a substantial supply of homegrown grains.
 A typical family uses about a bushel of wheat (60 pounds) a year, plus about ¼ to ½ bushel of other grains.
 Given reasonably good conditions, you should be able to grow a bushel of wheat in a 20- by 50-foot plot (1,000 square feet).